Overview

 after our likeness” (Gen 1:26).

 The next verse says that Adam was created in the image of God (Gen 1:27).
-The assumption, therefore, is that, in verse 26, God spoke to His Only Begotten Son who, before His incarnation, “existed in the form of God” (Phil 2:6).
-Since God is invisible (Col 1:15), man was made in the image of Christ.
+This implies that, in verse 26, God spoke to His Only Begotten Son who, before His incarnation, “existed in the form of God” (Phil 2:6).
+And since God is invisible (Col 1:15), man was made in the image of the Son.

 Conclusions